individkid/sidegeo/README.md

   * --metric funtion name, facet specifications for term values
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
-  * --media binds Haskell expression to evaluate when stock changes
+  * --media binds Lua expression to evaluate when stock changes
   * --color takes plane subscript and decoration
   * --graffiti takes plane subscript and stylus type and motions
   * --bitmap takes plane subscript and texture specification